Jasper-Hewitt/elec_fertility/README.md

 ## Getting Started

 <div align="justify">
-To start, you can download final_paper_group06.pdf, which contains the full report, as well as read the file structure which summarises
+To start, you can download final_paper_group06.pdf, which contains the full report, as well as read the file structure which summarises the key documents in the Github.
+We have also embedded the relevant links to the files within the final paper for ease of reference.

-In this Github, we have  included the relevant R files that we used for the (i) inital GPT feasbility test; (ii) main codes used for data analysis; and (iii) clean the news articles obtained through the wisenews platform.
-The repository also includes the data files (e.g. CSV, PDF and XLSX) relevant to the project.</div>

 ## File Structure